antonnaumoff/JqGridPractice/src/main/webapp/public/bower_components/jqGrid/README.md

 jQuery grid plugin

-jqGrid is an Ajax-enabled JavaScript control that provides solutions for representing and manipulating tabular data on the web.
+jqGrid is an Ajax-enabled JavaScript control that provides solutions for representing and manipulating tabular data on the com.springapp.mvc.web.
 Since the grid is a client-side solution, loading data dynamically through Ajax callbacks, it can be integrated with any server-side technology, including PHP, ASP, Java Servlets, JSP, ColdFusion, and Perl.